wtype/unjob/README.md

 The script will log jobs being removed and jobs that are good to look at in the console.
 This allows for easy copying and pasting of the end result to a new file for future reference.

-**Make sure you understand the risks associated with copying and pasting code into the developer console before doing so**
+**—Make sure you understand the risks associated with copying and pasting code into the developer console before doing so—**

 **Warning**